-At the time of this writing, the library contains more than 93,000 benchmarks and keeps growing.
-Formulas in SMT-LIB format are now accepted by the great majority of current SMT solvers.
+At the time of this writing, the library contains more than 95,000 benchmarks and continues to grow.
+Formulas in SMT-LIB format are accepted by the great majority of current SMT solvers.
 Moreover, most published experimental work in SMT relies significantly on SMT-LIB benchmarks.

-1.2.2 Main features of the SMT-LIB Standard
+1.2.2 Main features of the SMT-LIB standard